Last Modified March 22, 2017

 More details can be found on the attached plan.

 The project is being funded through section 106 contributions received by the Council from local developments.

-We are currently reviewing feedback on these proposals.
-In order to carry out the works, the site will be closed for public access from Monday 20 February and will remain closed for the duration of the improvement project.
+In order to carry out the works, the site is currently closed for public access and will remain closed for the duration of the improvement project.